 Every time All Black coach Ian Foster fronts the media, he presents it with denial, not truth and honest appraisal

 The vehicle is available in a single model boasting top features, enhanced mechanicals and a refined drive

 Seventy-one percent of SA adults say they would be willing to get a Covid-19 vaccine if one was offered to them, according to a major new study that not only reveals a more positive outlook than previously reported in SA, but also offers important insights into who does not want a jab and why.

 The study has been released less than a week before the government plans to launch the biggest vaccination drive in SA’s history.
 The national rollout of Covid-19 shots is due to begin on May 17, and aims to vaccinate 46-million adults by March 2022. ..

+Would you like to comment on this article?
 Register (it's quick and free) or sign in now.